 - Allogeneic stem cell transplantation, using stem cells from a matched or partially matched healthy donor

 - Autologous stem cell transplantation, using stem cells from the patient collected before chemotherapy

 Research to determine which patients are most likely to benefit from stem cell transplantation after their first complete remission is evolving.
-Studies show that allogeneic stem cell transplantation may benefit patients with high-risk and intermediate-risk AML up to age 75 years and who have an HLA-matched donor..
+Studies show that allogeneic stem cell transplantation may benefit fit patients with high-risk or intermediate-risk AML who have an HLA-matched stem cell donor.

 - Physical fitness

 - Social support (from family members, caregivers, friends, etc.)

 - Patient’s understanding of the potential benefits and risks